Right Arrow

 How can logistics companies implement safety technology without interrupting daily operations?

 Yes.
 OSHA 29 CFR 1910.176 and 1910.178 require clear aisles, safe material handling, and proper forklift operation.
-Regular audits and staff training are best practice (Source: OSHA, 2025).
+Regular audits and staff training are best practice.

-What practical steps should logistics companies take before adopting AI video analytics?
+What practical steps should logistics companies take before adopting video AI analytics?

 Start with a risk assessment to identify high-traffic or poorly lit areas.
 Engage your IT and safety teams early, pilot the system in a known problem zone, and expand based on results.

-How can safety technology help reduce stress for safety managers?
+How can safety technology aid in reducing stress for safety professionals?

 About the author